Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: The effect of noise

-The deterministic case is considered above, however, in some situations fluctuations influence critically on the system \cite{dissipative}.
-We consider a case, when fluctuations appear due to inaccuracy of experiment in which the value of elastic strain is badly maintained in (\ref{e_ij_solid}), and it fluctuates.
-To that end in right-hand part of (\ref{e_ij_solid}) we add $\delta$--correlated stochastic source $\xi(t)$ (the white noise mathematically defined via the Wiener process \cite{gard}), which has moments
+The deterministic case is considered above, though, in some situations fluctuations critically effect the system~\cite{dissipative,period,fnl_10}.
+We consider a case of fluctuations appearing due to inaccuracy of experiment where the value of the elastic strain is badly conserved in~(\ref{e_ij_solid}), and thus it fluctuates.
+To this end, in the right-hand part of~(\ref{e_ij_solid}) we add a stochastic source $\xi(t)$ (the white noise mathematically defined using the Wiener process~\cite{gard}), which has moments

 where $D$ is the intensity of source.
-With this addition Eq.~(\ref{e_ij_solid}) has the form of Langevin equation:
+With this addition, equation~(\ref{e_ij_solid}) has the form of Langevin equation:

-the solution of which within the framework of Ito presentation with account of (\ref{xi_corr}) is carried out with the use of iteration procedure in the form \cite{dissipative}:
+whose solution within the framework of Ito prezentation with account of~(\ref{xi_corr}) is carried out with the use of iteration procedure in the form~\cite{dissipative,fnl_10}:

-For the modeling of random force $W_n$ the Box-Muller function is used \cite{dissipative, C++}:
+In order to model the random force $W_n$, the Box-Muller function is used~\cite{dissipative,fnl_10,C++}: